Programmer’s Guide

 puts username

-# Set the user_count so that it is visible after the job completes
+# Set a value so that it is visible after the job completes

 self.user_count = 123